 What Do Family History Societies Offer

-There are a number of opportunities throughout the year where you will be able to interact with other members.
+There are several opportunities throughout the year where you will be able to interact with other members.
 These will be the usual monthly meetings.

-Guide books and other material are generally published and sold by a local family history society.
-Many members will contribute to the production of these publications.
+There are usually guide books and other materials sold by a local family history society.
+Many members will contribute to the produce these publications.

-They may write their own articles about the local area or the people.
-Or they contribute in other ways such as the publication and distribution of the material.
+They may write their articles about the local area or the people.
+Or they contribute in other ways such as the publication and distribution of material.

-Within these guides you may find records of your ancestors listed under old parish registers.
-So rather than digging and poking, and trying to find out where to get a register why not ask your local family society.
+So, rather than you dig and poke, and try to find out where to get a particular record why not ask your local family society.

-There maybe a number of branches associated with one particular family history society.
 Each branch though should put on regular monthly meetings.
-As a member you will be granted access to these.
+As a member, you will be granted access to these.

-Special guests do usually attend these meetings and discuss a topic that they have currently researched.
-A question and answer session will generally follow the guest’s speech.
+Special guests do usually attend these meetings and discuss a topic that they are currently researching.

-You may learn from other members practical ways to carry out your research, where you should be looking for information, or if you’re extremely lucky research already carried out on your family tree.
+You may learn from other members practical ways to carry out your research, and where to look for information.
+Or if you’re extremely lucky they may have research that includes members of your family tree.

 You can therefore gain knowledge and guidance from other members at these meetings.